American Beauty (1999 film): Theatrical run

 The film had its world premiere on September 8, 1999, at Grauman's Egyptian Theatre in Los Angeles.
 Three days later, the film appeared at the Toronto International Film Festival.
 With the filmmakers and cast in attendance, it screened at several American universities, including the University of California at Berkeley, New York University, the University of California at Los Angeles, the University of Texas at Austin, the University of North Carolina at Chapel Hill, and Northwestern University.

 On September 15, 1999, American Beauty opened to the public in limited release at three theaters in Los Angeles and three in New York.
 More theaters were added during the limited run, and on October 1, the film officially entered wide release by screening in 706 theaters across North America.
-The film grossed $8,188,587 over the weekend, ranking third at the box office.
+The film grossed $8,188,587 over the weekend, ranking third at the box office behind Double Jeopardy and Three Kings.
 Audiences polled by the market research firm CinemaScore gave American Beauty a "B+" grade on average.
 The theater count hit a high of 1,528 at the end of the month, before a gradual decline.
 Following American Beauty's wins at the 57th Golden Globe Awards, DreamWorks re-expanded the theater presence from a low of 7 in mid-February, to a high of 1,990 in March.
 The film ended its North American theatrical run on June 4, 2000, having grossed $130.1 million.